alumae/kaldi-gstreamer-server/README.md

     THE.
 ONE TWO THREE FOUR FIVE SIX SEVEN EIGHT.

+Expected output when using using the DNN-based online models based on Fisher:

+    one two or three you fall five six seven eight. yeah.

 The `-r 32000` in the last command tells the client to send audio to the server at 32000 bytes per second.
 The raw sample audio file uses a sample rate of 16k with a 16-bit encoding which results in a byterate of 32000.